Essex Community Foundation

 - Rolling applications with flexible matching – No deadline pressure, but be aware decisions typically take 2 months.
 Your application may be matched to multiple funds.

-- Deprivation and small organizations prioritized – If you're a smaller grassroots organization working in areas of high deprivation, you're in the sweet spot for ECF funding.
+- Deprivation and small organisations prioritised – If you're a smaller grassroots organisation working in areas of high deprivation, you're in the sweet spot for ECF funding.

 - Core costs are fundable – Unlike many funders, ECF explicitly supports core and operating costs, not just projects.
 Don't hesitate to apply for salaries, rent, and running costs.

-- 2030 Strategy emphasizes sustainability – Multi-year and core funding are strategic priorities.
-Frame your work in terms of long-term community impact and organizational sustainability.
+- 2030 Strategy emphasises sustainability – Multi-year and core funding are strategic priorities.
+Frame your work in terms of long-term community impact and organisational sustainability.

 - Diverse funding portfolio – With 200+ funds managed, there are many potential matches.
 Don't self-reject – let the grants team find the right fund(s) for your work.